virtuosolearning/jquery-ui-sass-rails/README.md

 This gem packages the jQuery UI 1.10.2 stylesheets in **Sass format (SCSS syntax)** for the Rails 3.1+ [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html).

 It complements the [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails) gem, which already packages all the plain jQuery UI assets (javascript, css, images), by additionally providing the jQuery UI stylesheets in Sass format allowing much easier customization through Sass variables.
-It overwrites the plain CSS stylesheets from `jquery-ui-rails`.
+It overwrites the plain CSS stylesheets from `jquery-ui-rails` and leaves everything else untouched.

 ## Installation